operate-first/continuous-deployment/README.md

 # Continous Deployment

-This repository contains an opinionated reference architecture to setup, manage and operate a continous deployment pipeline.
+[This repository](https://github.com/operate-first/continuous-deployment) contains an opinionated reference architecture to setup, manage and operate a continous deployment pipeline.

 ### Prerequisites
-Kustomize 3.8.1+
+* Kustomize 3.8.1+
-SOPS 3.4.0+
+* SOPS 3.4.0+
-KSOPS 2.1.2+
+* KSOPS 2.1.2+

+Find more information on how to install the pre-requisites [here](docs/manage_your_app_secrets.md).

 Ensure you have the key to decrypt secrets.
-Reach out to members of the Data Hub team for access.
+Open an issue in this [repository](https://github.com/operate-first/continuous-deployment/issues) requesting access.

 ### GPG Key access

-This repo encrypts secrets using a dev test key, you can find the test key in examples/key.asc folder.
+This repo encrypts secrets using a dev test key, you can find the test key in [examples/key.asc](https://github.com/oindrillac/continuous-deployment/blob/master/examples/key.asc) folder.

 ```
 $ base64 -d < examples/key.asc | gpg --import